Read more about Eye Allergies

 Even though there are two types of eye allergies, the symptoms are often similar.
 Common symptoms include itching, watery eyes, swelling, burning, redness, blurry vision, and increase eye mucous production.

 These symptoms will continue until the allergen has been removed or treatment is used to manage the histamine response.
 The causes of allergy symptoms vary for each person.
 You can pay attention to the times when your allergies are triggered to identify the compounds that are causing the reaction.
 Medical tests, such as a pin pricking allergy test, can be done to determine the allergy levels for each compound.

 5. Diagnosis and Treatment of Eye Allergies

-An optometrist in Chicago can usually complete an allergy diagnosis based on the symptoms of the patient.
+An optometrist can usually complete an allergy diagnosis based on the symptoms of the patient.
 Confirmation of this diagnosis might be done with a slit lamp to determine dilation of the blood vessels and swelling of the eye tissues.

 The most effective treatment is minimizing exposure to an allergen.
 Your doctor might suggest that you stay inside during the times when the pollen count is high to minimize exposure to the eyes.
 Additionally, wearing sunglasses can reduce the risk of pollen entering the eyes.
 At home, allergens should be reduced by removing pets from the home and using thorough cleaning techniques to remove the dust and dander in the house.